AryanBhardwaj789/BookStore/README.md

 # BookWise - An Online Bookstore Application

 BookWise is an online bookstore application developed as a Java Spring Boot project.
 It allows users to browse books, add them to their cart, and place orders.
 The application provides a user-friendly interface for managing book purchases, making it convenient for book lovers to explore and buy their favourite titles.
-With BookWise, users can discover new books, track their orders, and enjoy a seamless shopping experience from the comfort of their homes.
+With BookWise, users can discover new books, track their orders, and enjoy a seamless shopping experience from their homes.

 ## Features